nwg-piotr/nwg-drawer/README.md

   -lang string
     	force lang, e.g. "en", "pl"
   -o string
-    	name of the Output to display the menu on (sway only) -ovl
+    	name of the Output to display the drawer on (sway only) -ovl
     	use OVerLay layer
   -s string